ibmArtifacts/OCP-DataPower-Enable-WebGUI/README.md

 - Access to the OpenShift cluster namespace and be able to update the gateway cluster CR.
 - Privileges to create a route for the webgui.

-## Updating the apic-gw CR to enable the webGUIManagement
 1. Naviagte to the APIC namespace where the gateway is deployed to and go into the Installed Operators > ibm-connect operator > All instances tab > apic-gw > inside the yaml, update the webGUIManagementEnabled to **true**.
 ![image](https://github.com/ibmArtifacts/OCP-DataPower-Enable-WebGUI/assets/66093865/5f4a67df-d039-421d-aa3a-c07d35d7dd71)